 int myVar = 10;

-After declaring a variable, it can be placed in the MQL code to perform a variety of functions or to perform its normal duty of being a store of information.
+After declaring a variable, it can be used in the MQL code to perform a variety of functions or to fulfill its normal duty of storing information.
 So, if you are to add the code of the definition of the new variable a, as a summation of integer y + z, you can input it in this format:

 int var1 = 10;